 The property is similar to the subject in flood zone, as well as zoning and location.
-However, the property is superior in irrigation, having access to two agricultural wells, as well as in regard to soil class, having 100% class II irrigated soils.
+However, while the property is larger than subject, indicating a lower unit value, this is offset by the superior irrigation, having access to two agricultural wells, as well as in regard to soil class, having 100% class II irrigated soils.
 Additionally, the property was purchased for orchard development.
 Overall, the property is considered superior to the subject, indicating a value below \$12,886.

 This is the sale of 436.9± acres of row crop land located in Yolo County near Davis.
 The property sold on 4/8/2021 for \$2,800,000 or \$6,409 per acre.
 The listing agent reported no sales conditions or atypical financing.
 The incoming buyer wanted to plant an orchard, but it was considered a high-risk venture, considering the property had soils with a high concentration of boron content coupled with flood issues.
-There was an old AG well on the BRI BENDER ROSENTHAL INCORPORATED property, but the agent said it needed significant work and implied the buyer might need to drill a new one.
+There was an old AG well on the property, but the agent said it needed significant work and implied the buyer might need to drill a new one.
 There was a conservation easement over the property that prevented urban development.
 The listing agent reported that an extensive search was done for the typical flood easement that properties in the bypass have and no evidence of such an easement was found.
 As such the buyer planned to proceed with the plan to plant an orchard even considering the physical impediments.
 The property lies within a flood zone AE, subject to 1% annual chance flooding, with Base Flood Elevations determined.
 The property consists of 33.8% Class I irrigated soils, 19.1% Class II irrigated soils, and 11.1% Class IV irrigated soils.